Rules and Regulations

 Trades

-Player trades are allowed from end of draft up until the second week of games.
+Player trades are allowed throughout the regular season.
+Players may be traded between pools.
+In trading circumstances, teams must always have exactly 5 players and must always meet the team rank requirements.
 A player threatening their captain into a trade will be properly punished.
 All trades must be confirmed by the Trade Commissioners.

 Captains are not allowed to contact other teams players in the middle of a trade.
 This is to prevent hostility should the trade fall through.